crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     Make it possible to navigate back from report
     Do not show navigation in print
     Do not open reports in target blank

-    Make it possible to change fill color for geometries in MapMapboxView

     Consider separate option for printer friendly map Check that map displays in print